Top 5 Media Literacy Lesson Plans & Resources

 4. Media Literacy 101 by Media Smarts

-Media Smarts is a Canadian education organization that’s focused on bringing teachers, students, and parents together to learn about all things digital.
+Media Smarts is a Canadian education organization focused on bringing teachers, students, and parents together to learn about all things digital.

 That includes media literacy, which they cover in their Media Literacy 101 lessons.